American breakfast daily, 13 lunches, 13 dinners including a special farewell dinner in the bush

 Day 9 AMBOSELI

 MORNING & AFTERNOON GAME DRIVES are included today.
 Amboseli affords you a great opportunity to get close to the mighty elephant.
 You might also spot Cape buffalo, zebra, wild dog, and more.
-This evening, as the sun sets with “Kili” as the backdrop, savor SUNDOWNER DRINKS and watch a TRADITIONAL MAASAI DANCE PERFORMANCE.
+This evening, as the sun sets with “Kili” as the backdrop, savor SUNDOWNER DRINKS in the bush!

 Day 10 AMBOSELI–ARUSHA, TANZANIA–LAKE MANYARA NATIONAL PARK